1forh/zacharyminner.com/src/posts/05-02-2017-creating-a-blog-with-angularjs-and-markdown.md

 ---
-title: Creating a Blog with AngularJS and Markdown
+title: Creating a blog with AngularJS and Markdown
 excerpt: I use Angular a lot at my day job so to become more familiar with it, I wanted to create my portfolio using Angular.
 I also wanted to be able to write my posts in markdown.
 tags:
  - JavaScript